Grass netball court facility

 Hughes Park and the Waterview Community Centre – Lane Cove

-450 Mona Vale Road, St Ives
+450 Mona Vale Road St Ives 2075 Australia

 Cross Country Track – St Ives

 The newly expanded Cameron Park was opened in March 2017 and features open grassy areas, plentiful shade from trees, a multipurpose paved area with outdoor table tennis table and picnic facilities, a self-cleaning, accessible public toilet, as well as brand new seating, fencing, pathways and lighting.